24 hours in SINGAPORE

 If you follow the sunny day itinerary, you then just have to cross the bridge connecting the Gardens by the Bay with the Marina Sands and you’re there.

-On a rainy day, coming from the Asian Civilisation Museum, it’s a five minutes walk – however, you have to cross the Singapore River at the Cavenagh bridge and you’re practically there.
+On a rainy day, coming from the Asian Civilisation Museum, it’s a five minutes walk.
+You have to cross the Singapore River at the Cavenagh bridge and you’re practically there.

 Inside the Marina Bay Sands Shopping Mall